MicrosoftDocs/windows-iotcore-docs/windows-iotcore/windows-ce-app-container.md

 8. [Finalize and sign your retail FFU](https://docs.microsoft.com/en-us/windows-hardware/manufacture/iot/build-retail-image)

 There are detailed guides for each of these steps as part of the [Windows 10 IoT Core Manufacturing Guide](https://docs.microsoft.com/en-us/windows-hardware/manufacture/iot/create-a-basic-image).
 While some of these steps are like the process of using Platform Builder (PB) to create a device image it’s worth exploring some areas more deeply.

+The following sections refer to the steps above where additional information or changes exist.
+As not every step changes or some steps have multiple options the title will refer you back to where you are in the process.

 ### Step 3 - Importing the Windows CE App Container